Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 First, make sure you’ve downloaded an app like Google Maps or Waze.
 These apps are great for real-time traffic updates and alternative routes, which are essential on the road.
 Before your drive, download offline maps if you travel through areas with poor signal.

 Keeping in touch with family or friends is important for safety.
-Share your itinerary with someone you trust and link someone to apps like ‘Find My iPhone’.
+Share your itinerary with someone and link someone to apps like ‘Find My iPhone’.
 This way, someone always knows your whereabouts.

 Driving safely is a top priority, especially when you’re travelling solo!
 Start by ensuring you are well-rested before hitting the road.
 Fatigue is a major cause of accidents, so plan your trip to include regular breaks.